Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Price to tax class](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PriceToTaxClass.png "[Price to tax class]")

-This extension is used to map a PIM price field attribute to a tax class attribute.
+This extension is used to map a PIM price field attribute to a tree node attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
-Each of this data is extracted from the price attribute by the corresponding extension, for instance the tax class is mapped by the *Price to Tax Class* extension.
+Each of this data is extracted from the price attribute by the corresponding extension.
+In this case, the tax class is mapped by the *Price to Tax Class* extension.

-[comment]: <> (Is that right- tax class attribute?)
+[comment]: <> (Is that right- tree node attribute?)

 ### Configuration
-This ETL extension has no further configuration settings.

-[comment]: <> (In the video, Cris has the configurations *Standardsatz* and *Ermäßigt*.
-What is right?)
+**Map PIM-Taxclasses to corresponding Tree Nodes**

+For each tax class defined in Actindo, a single drop-down list is displayed:

+- *Standardsatz*
+  Select the tax rate to be mapped to the standard rate in the destination attribute.
+All available tax rates from the destination attribute are displayed in the drop-down list.

+- *Ermäßigt*
+  Select the tax rate to be mapped to the reduced rate in the destination attribute.
+All available tax rates from the destination attribute are displayed in the drop-down list.

+[comment]: <> (Stimmt das?
+When is the configuration displayed?)

 ## Pricing to float

 ![Pricing to float](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PricingToFloat.png "[Pricing to float]")

-This extension is used to map a PIM price field attribute to a string attribute.
+This extension is used to map a PIM price field attribute to a random destination attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
-Each of this data is extracted from the price attribute by the corresponding extension, for instance the price itself is mapped by the *Pricing to float* extension.
+Each of this data is extracted from the price attribute by the corresponding extension.
+In this case, the price itself is mapped by the *Pricing to float* extension.
 A discount to the price can be entered in the *Discount in percent* drop-down list.
 Further price settings are defined in the configuration.

+[comment]: <> (random destination attribute)

 ### Configuration